 Written by Zach Thiel

 Time is running out for men’s college baseball at University of Wisconsin La Crosse.
 Due to budget cuts the administration as of June 10th has decided to end their division three baseball program immediately unless $50,000 can be raised by September 1st.
 The first hurdle will allow play for the upcoming season; however an additional $375,000 will need to be raised by May 2010 to keep baseball at the school over the next 5 years.
 La Crosse has developed a long list of notable athletes over the years, to name a few: Brewers pitcher Jerry Augustine, Brewers/Huntsville Stars/Team Italy’s catcher Vinny Rottino, first baseman Craig Kusick, NFL lineman Tom Newberry and NFL WR Bill Schroeder.
-Read the rest of this entry »
+Continue reading UW-La Crosse Eagle baseball down but not out

 I have confirmed through various sources that UMass-Amherst will likely cut the baseball program at the end of the year.
 The other UMass schools in Lowell, Dartmouth, and Boston are currently safe though but that could change.